q-viper/q-viper.github.io/_posts/2020-08-11-writing-a-logistic-regression-class-from-scratch.md

 # Logistic Regression
 Logistic Regression is not exactly a regression but it performs a classification.
 As the name suggests, it uses the logistic function.

-<b>This notebook is inspired by the github repo of Tarry Singh and i have referenced most of the codes from that repo.
+<b>This notebook is inspired by the github repo of Tarry Singh and I have referenced most of the codes from that repo.
 Please leave a star on it.</b>
 * [Artificial Intelligence Deep Learning Machine Learning Tutorials](https://www.github.com/TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials)(Most awesome repository.)
 * Dataset is inside `machine-learning/Logistic Regression/data` folder